Chapter 9 : Caught Red-Handed.

 “And did you see them actually writing anything?”

 “Well, they weren’t going to do in right in front of me, were they?”
 He sounded quite affronted at the idea of any student having such a nerve.
 “It was Peeves who alerted me.”

 “Peeves?
 Of course.”
 McGonagall sounded slightly sarcastic.
 “I think he’s alerted the entire castle.
 It doesn’t prove these students have done anything wrong.”

 “But…but...I demand punishment!
 At least that they be made clean it off.
 Without magic!
 I’m sick and tired of having to clean up the messes made by these infernal students.”

 “You won’t have to worry about that for a while.
 I shall want to examine it closely before it’s removed.”
 She turned to Rose and Albus.
 “Could both of you accompany me to my office, please.”

-Albus felt as if he were frozen to the spot.
+Albus felt frozen to the spot.
 If McGonagall really believed they were innocent, why was she bringing them to her office?
 Maybe she didn’t.
 Maybe she’d just been trying to shut Filch up.

 If she didn’t believe them, they’d be expelled!
 He just knew it.